-- painful spots or sores in your mouth
+- painful spots, sores or ulcers in your mouth

 - bleeding in the mouth

 - difficulty and pain with eating, swallowing or wearing dentures

 - sensitivity to hot, cold, salty, spicy or acidic foods and drinks.

 Your doctor can give you medicines to reduce the discomfort when you eat, drink or speak.
 Some medicines can be applied directly to the mouth sores to numb them.
 Mucositis usually gets better a few weeks or months after treatment ends.

 Radiation therapy or surgery to the head or neck area, some chemotherapy drugs and some pain medicines can reduce the amount of saliva (spit) in your mouth, make your mouth dry or make your saliva thick and sticky.
 This is known as xerostomia.

 - not having as much saliva as usual

 - a sticky or dry feeling in your mouth